 Problem is, most grow light brands suck, especially the most popular and well-known brands.

-Let me say it again: most brands of grow lights suck.
-Growers might not know how bad they suck, because they haven’t run comparison tests like we have.
-And even the worst grow light will produce enough light, especially in a small grow tent, so a grower can harvest at least a few grams of buds.
+You might not realize how bad they suck, because you haven’t run comparison tests like we have.
+Even the worst grow light produce enough light, especially in a small grow tent, so a grower can harvest at least a few grams of buds.

-But our readers are serious marijuana growers who want the most grams of the highest-potency cannabis per watt of electricity their grow op consumes, so they want innovative grow lights that last a long time, are safe, and have the ideal spectrum for cannabis plants.
+You’re a serious marijuana grower who wants the most grams of the highest-potency cannabis per watt of electricity your grow op consumes.
+You deserve want innovative grow lights that last a long time, are safe to use, and have the ideal spectrum for cannabis plants.